Julius170/Making_Contract_Calls.demo/README.md

     }

 ```
 * The last function `callgetValue`will be called the `getValue` from the previous contract `Person.sol`.
-The function will simply return the same values that the `getValue` function returns.
+The function will simply return the same values as the `getValue` function.

 ```solidity